top of page

 Plan extra buffer time for onward travel connections.

-Despite these inconveniences, arrival and immigration at Bodrum port upon return were smooth, quick, and straightforward.
+Despite these inconveniences, arrival and immigration at Bodrum Port upon return were smooth, quick, and straightforward.

 People sitting on benches at a port waiting area, under shade, with suitcases.
 Blue sea and mountains in the background.
 Relaxed mood.